Professional Assistance For Those Seeking Child Support

 Virginia law recognizes that a child has the right to support from both parents.
 The commonwealth’s child support guidelines base this support on the income from both parents, without regard to whether a parent is a mother or father.
-However, in practice, mothers are overwhelmingly the recipients of child support payments and mothers are the ones who suffer when those payments are inadequate or aren’t met.
-That’s also why most of the child custody disputes we manage at Morrison, Ross and Whelan involve mothers seeking support or attempting to enforce support orders.
-We draw on more than 25 years of family law experience to deliver the results our clients need.
+We will help you resolve child support disputes, including enforcing existing child support orders.
+We draw on more than 30 years of family law experience to deliver the results our clients need.

 Child support is wholly dependent on the parent-child relationship.
-When a couple is married, the husband is presumed to be the father of any children born during the marriage, and barring evidence to the contrary, must contribute child support after a divorce.
-When parents have not been married, the mother can file an application for child support with the Virginia Department of Social Services Division of Child Support Enforcement (DCSE).
-The father may agree to pay support or may deny paternity.
+For married couples, the husband is presumed to be the father of any children born during the marriage, and barring evidence to the contrary, must contribute child support after a divorce.
+When parents have not been married, the parent with primary custody of the child, often times – but not always – the child’s mother, can file an application for child support with the Virginia Department of Social Services Division of Child Support Enforcement (DCSE).
+If the mother is seeking child support, the father may agree to pay support or may deny paternity.
 In the latter case, the mother must establish paternity through a court proceeding.

 Finally, if an unmarried father wants custody or visitation rights, he must file with the court to establish paternity, which would make him subject to child support.